By Christopher Brown of OCDCarCare

 As explained previously, mineral deposits from water seep into and attach themselves within paint’s porous structure after the paint cools down.

-- Heat the panel, use either an IR lamp, tuning it to 100°F on a dial (or use distance to regulate temperature) or put the panel in direct sun the sun for 3-5 min.
-BEFORE paint correction begins, make sure to let the panel cool so it feels warm but not scalding hot.
+- Heat the panel, use either an IR lamp, tuning it to 100°F on a surface temperature dial (or use distance to regulate temperature) or put the panel in direct sun the sun for 3-5 min.
+BEFORE starting paint correction, make sure to let the panel cool so it feels warm but not scalding hot.
 If you have an infrared thermometer then wait till panel temperatures read 100°F.

 - GENTLY polish the area (preferably with a 21mm Dual Action Polisher) using a ‘NON Diminishing Abrasive’ Polishing Liquid containing a low solvent content on a Microfiber disc.
 When adding product, make sure to overload the amount of product evenly over entire pad.

 - When performing the paint correction, ONLY PERFORM ONE SECTION PASS — meaning a single down and back pass with moderate pressure.
 Move the polisher at 1 inch per second and allow the polish on the microfiber disc do the work.
-After a section pass, allow the area to cool for 30 seconds to a minute, then re-evaluate the surface.
+After a section pass, allow the area to cool for 30-60 seconds, then re-evaluate the surface.

-Other methods may include using: IR lamps, a heat gun, or even your breath (if nothing else available) to heat or ‘fog up’ areas where the phantom water spots appeared.
+Other methods to test the removal of phantom water spots may include using: IR lamps, a heat gun, or even your breath (if nothing else available) to heat or ‘fog up’ areas where water spots previously appeared.

 Final Words of Caution About Phantom Water Spot Removal Process

-Warning: the phantom water spot removal method mentioned here is a delicate to say the least.
+Additionally, the removal method mentioned here is a delicate to say the least.
 This is because the paint correction procedure flirts with approaching the heat threshold of catalyzed clear coat.

-Therefore, it is necessary to be extremely patient with this process.
-The solution must allow the process to go at its natural pace (slowly), using extreme caution and when heat cycling and performing the correction process.
+Therefore, use extreme patience with this process.
+Allow the process to go at its natural pace (slowly), exercising extreme caution when heating the panel and then performing the correction process.

 DO NOT try to be a HERO and attempt to remove all water spots with a series of back to back (or more) section passes, attempting to catch up for lost time!

 The intricacies of this procedure are many, but the basic overview is simple.
-Use heat to access the phantom water spots by opening up the porous paint.
+Use heat to access the phantom water spots by opening up the porous paint system.

 Once the panel is warm, use a ‘non-diminishing’ correction liquid to correct the water spots.
 All the while, make sure not to over-heat the panel past 150°F since catalyzed clear coat HATES heat, especially when coupled with friction.